The Bankrate promise

 |Points (1% of amount borrowed)||$0||$3,100||$6,200|

 When you’re applying for a mortgage, lenders consider a variety of factors, including your credit score, employment, income, debt, assets and down payment, to help them determine what interest rate to offer you.
+They then combine that with the fees they charge to determine the APR for your loan.

-To get the best rate, shop around.
+To get the best rate, shop around and compare APRs from at least three mortgage lenders.